Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

 Since the OT solution for these favorable cases is analytically known, they are employed in many applications.
-Additionally, they are used to alleviate computational burden of other OT formulations \cite{Alvarez-Melis2020GeometricTransport}.
+Additionally, they are used to alleviate \rtypo{the computational} burden of other OT formulations \cite{Alvarez-Melis2020GeometricTransport}.
 Some other usage examples of simple OT problems with analytic solutions include being used as test cases for establishing the correctness of OT solvers \cite{Flamary2021POT:Transport}, and for providing pre-training data for supervised neural OT solvers \cite{bunnesupervised}.
 Despite the advantages, cherry-picked measures can be unrepresentative of real-world data.
 Also, solving certain OT problems in higher dimensions can still be expensive even for closed-form situations.
 For example, calculating the barycenter of Gaussians \cite{AltschulerAveragingDescent} incurs a cubic complexity in the dimension \cite{Korotin2022WassersteinEstimation}.

 \textit{Measures Projection:} Low-dimensional projection is another conceptually simple candidate for addressing the curse of dimensionality.
-The recent findings of spiked transport model \cite[Theorem 1]{Niles-WeedEstimationModel} provides a theoretical grounding for this approach.
-According to the model, if the two measures differ only on a low k-dimensional subspace, then the plug-in estimator convergence rate can be improved from $n^{-1/d}$ to $n^{-1/k}$.
-Projection robust methods family resides in this research direction.
-Subspace Robust Wasserstein (SRW) \cite{PatySubspaceDistances} builds on the principles of Sliced Wasserstein (SW \cref{sec:sliced_wasserstein}) and extends the projection to a subspace of dimension $k \geq 2$.
+The recent findings of spiked transport \rtypo{model \cite[Theorem 1]{Niles-WeedEstimationModel} provide a theoretical grounding for this approach. } \rtypo{Projection robust methods family resides in this research direction.} Subspace Robust Wasserstein (SRW) \cite{PatySubspaceDistances} builds on the principles of Sliced Wasserstein (SW \cref{sec:sliced_wasserstein}) and extends the projection to a subspace of dimension $k \geq 2$.
 SRW seeks the subspace that maximizes the OT cost between two measures to capture the major discrepancy (similar in spirit to max-SW \cref{sec:sliced_wasserstein}).
 SRW shares some properties with the 2-Wasserstein distance while being more robust to random perturbations in data.
 In Wasserstein Barycenter, \cite{IzzoDimensionalityBarycenter} showed that projecting the distributions into low dimensional spaces can provably preserve the quality of the barycenter.
-Projection robust Wasserstein barycenter \cite{HuangProjectionBarycenters} solves the fixed-support discrete Wasserstein barcenter problem.
+Projection robust Wasserstein barycenter \cite{HuangProjectionBarycenters} solves the fixed-support discrete Wasserstein \rtypo{barycenter} problem.